nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Person List Panel:

-* Clicking on patients in the Patient List Panel will automatically open their info in the Patient Details Panel.
+* Double-clicking on patients in the Patient List Panel will automatically open their info in the Patient Details Panel.

 Example:

-* Clicking on the first patient `Alex Yeoh` will display his details on the Patient View Panel.
+* Double-clicking on the first patient `Alex Yeoh` will display his details on the Patient View Panel.

 ![Clicking on Patient List Panel Gif](images/ug-images/Person-List-Panel-Clickability.png)

 #### Person Details Panel:

-* Clicking on the fields in the Patient Details Panel will automatically prepare them for editing in the Command Input Box.
+* Double-clicking on the fields in the Patient Details Panel will automatically prepare them for editing in the Command Input Box.

 Example:

-* If the patient is `Alex Yeoh`, clicking on his `email` will set the text in the Command Input Box to `edit 1 e/`.
+* If the patient is `Alex Yeoh`, double-clicking on his `email` will set the text in the Command Input Box to `edit 1 e/`.

 ![Clicking on Patient View Panel Gif](images/ug-images/Person-Details-Panel-Clickability.png)